Red McCombs: Business career

 In 1958, McCombs and his fellow salesman, Austin Hemphill, moved to San Antonio to create Hemphill-McCombs Ford, which was the foundation for what ultimately became the Red McCombs Automotive Group.
 McCombs served as chairman of the trustees at Southwestern University and chairman of the University of Texas's M.D.
 Anderson Cancer Center in Houston.
 His particular interest in M.D.
 Anderson was accentuated in 1986, when he visited a dying friend undergoing treatment there.
 He expressed how he was overcome by the kindness of every employee he met at the hospital.
 The workers, he found, had been trained to offer compassion and solace to all who come through the doors.
 He joined the Anderson board and in 2005 donated $30 million to the hospital.
-The business school at the University of Texas was renamed the Red McCombs School of Business in recognition of his $50 million donation to the institution.
+The business school at the University of Texas at Austin was renamed the Red McCombs School of Business in recognition of his $50 million donation to the institution.
 The $50 million actually yielded $100 million in matching funds for new faculty positions, fellowships, and scholarships.

 He was the board chairman of Academi.

 In 2017, McCombs filed a $1 million civil suit against seven of his former executives who he alleged took "trade secrets" from McCombs' company to begin a competing firm in Houston, F4 Resources.
-Defendants in the suit include William "Bill" Forney, Jr., who worked with McCombs for forty-four years, former chief financial officer Ricky Halkin, vice president of operations Larry Wyont, vice president of land Charles Forney, and the vice president of geology, Philip Forney.
+Defendants in the suit include William "Bill" Forney Jr., who worked with McCombs for forty-four years, former chief financial officer Ricky Halkin, vice president of operations Larry Wyont, vice president of land Charles Forney, and the vice president of geology, Philip Forney.
 McCombs had established McCombs Energy in Houston in 1998 by merging his 50 percent interest in his partnership with William Forney with other assets purchased from Forney.
 McCombs claimed that his former associates, however, lowered the proper payout that he was due from his investments.
 McCombs said that the former executives shattered personal relationships of some four decades.